XSS flaw, what is it and how to protect it?

 Before starting, I must clarify one thing: many people are thinking that this flaw is useless.
 Well that's wrong.
 Believe me, the XSS flaw is dangerous, of course you will not be able to take control of a server with this flaw but it makes it easier for other types of attacks.
 You just have to know how to use it.

-What is the XSS vulnerability?
+What is The XSS Flaw?

-The principle of this flaw is to inject malicious code in JavaScript language into a vulnerable website.
+The principle of this flaw is to inject malicious code in javascript language into a vulnerable website.
 For example by posting a message in a forum which redirects the Internet user to a fake site (Phishing) or who steals their information (cookies).

 La XSS flaw allows you to run scripts on the client side.
 This means that you can only run JAVASCRIPT, HTML and other languages which will only run at the person running the script and not on the server directly.
 I let your imagination give you ideas.